MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-define-and-allocate-costs.md

 > [!IMPORTANT]
 > [!INCLUDE[prod_short](includes/prod_short.md)] uses the previous years’ sales figures to calculate a share of 1596.50 LCY with 100 percent for the IT EQUIPMENT packages.
 This means that all of the items sold last year will be allocated to the cost object IT EQUIPMENT.

-## <a name="see-related-microsoft-trainingtrainingmodulesallocate-costs-dynamics--business-central" />See related [Microsoft training](/training/modules/allocate-costs-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesallocate-costs-dynamics-365-business-central" />See related [Microsoft training](/training/modules/allocate-costs-dynamics-365-business-central/)

 ## <a name="see-also" />See also